Next (The Bear): Development

-Writing
+Filming

+The scenes involving the main cast were filmed in just two days, with the first day filming the first 20 pages of the script, while the remainder was filmed the following day.
+Jeremy Allen White loved the episode's ending, saying "Stepping outside yourself, looking at Marcus and getting Marcus's thumbs up when he says, 'Take us there,' the writing in that episode is so beautiful.
+It was just so easy."
 When questioned over Sydney's interaction with Carmy over the agreement, Ayo Edebiri explained, "I think she's always balancing his validation and his style of communication, because he will do a gesture but not necessarily say what he's thinking or feeling.
 So I think even though he does [assure she's a partner], it's actually quite complicated.
 She's sort of like, 'Is that true?
 You're offering me this thing.
 But what does it actually mean?'"

-Costuming

-Sydney wears a scarf from the Cary Collection covered with 1950s lithograph-style illustrations of vegetables and other ingredients and their associated calorie counts.

-Filming

-The episode was filmed in just two days, with the first day filming the first 20 pages of the script, while the remainder was filmed the following day.
-Jeremy Allen White loved the episode's ending, saying "Stepping outside yourself, looking at Marcus and getting Marcus's thumbs up when he says, 'Take us there,' the writing in that episode is so beautiful.
-It was just so easy."

 According to cinematographer Andrew Wehde, one of the visual goals for season three was to "introduce sunlight...with Carmy working at the island...by himself, we were using large-source tungsten lights to bring in that sunlight as if it's reflecting off the high rises.
 It looked like the sun was a big orange light blooming through the front window, and it felt like it was pushing all the way into the back of the restaurant.
 That was the big change, adding that warm sun into the restaurant, knowing that Carmy's changing, he's evolving, and that time is moving forward."

 Music

-Featured in the episode are an Eddie Vedder cover of "Save It for Later" by The Beat, and "(Nice Dream)" by Radiohead.
+Songs featured on the soundtrack of the episode include an Eddie Vedder cover of "Save It for Later" by The Beat, and "(Nice Dream)" by Radiohead.
+Vedder, who was born and spent his earliest years in Evanston, Illinois, regularly plays the song in live sets but this version was recorded in studio "specifically for The Bear."